 - Big Six companies can no longer assume that they will always have an unquestioning consumer base, meaning they are having to reinvent their previously untouchable corporate image as their market share is challenged.

-Compared to single fuel tariffs (either electricity or gas), dual fuel tariffs bundle both kinds of energy and provide the added convenience of letting households have a clear overview of both their electricity and gas usage on a single bill.
+Compared to single fuel tariffs (either for electricity supply or gas supply), dual fuel tariffs bundle both kinds of energy and provide the added convenience of letting households have a clear overview of both their total energy consumption on a single bill.
 This makes it easier to see if you are getting optimal value for money.
 It is also worth noting that with dual fuel tariffs, you have a single supplier and therefore a unified point of contact for any issues or queries you may have.

-If you’d like to learn more about energy suppliers in Great Britain, click the link below.
+To find out more about gas and electric suppliers in Great Britain, click the link below.

 Green & Renewable Electricity

 As UK energy needs continue to increase, providers sourcing electricity and gas from renewable or non-renewable producers has become a hot topic.
 Generating energy in a way that allows us to reduce our fossil fuel and nuclear power consumption does not only make sense for the environment but also for our wallets.
-This is because of energy sources like natural gas and coal will eventually run out and the cost of generating electricity from those sources can only go up.
+This is because of energy sources like natural gas and coal will eventually run out and the cost of generating power from those sources can only increase, meaning that electricity prices will go up.

 Meanwhile, renewable producers can rely on a limitless supply of solar, wind, hydropower and biomethane energy.
 That unavoidable fact coupled with increasing investment in renewable infrastructure will contribute to lower prices and ultimately keeping them in check in the long run.
 Electricity suppliers who are committed to a sustainable supply will be well placed to reap the benefits.